-If ticks have already settled into your yard, you may need to take additional measures, like applying a chemical treatment to tick-infested areas.
-Because there are many factors to consider, such as the rules and regulations regarding applications on residential properties, your best line of defense is to work closely with a professional pest control company.
+If ticks have already settled into your yard, you may need to take additional measures, like applying a treatment to tick-infested areas.
+Because there are many factors to consider, such as the rules and regulations regarding applications on residential properties, your best line of defense is to work closely with a professional tick control company.

 Pesticides should be applied to areas where ticks are commonly found, such as the border of woodland areas, yard ornaments and stonewalls.
 Treatment for nymphal black-legged ticks may be the most effective during mid-May and mid-June, before populations reach their peaks.
 To combat adult ticks, have a tick control professional treat your yard in the fall, as well.
 This is because some species of ticks can be active anytime when temperatures are above 32 degrees Fahrenheit.